orzzzjq/Surface-Remesher/README.md

 1. [CGAL 5.0.2](https://www.cgal.org) to store the mesh structure, and
 2. with [Eigen 3.3.7](http://eigen.tuxfamily.org) to parameterize the surface mesh;
 3. [gCVT](https://www.comp.nus.edu.sg/~tants/cvt.html) to compute the centroidal Voronoi tessellation on the GPU;
-4. [gDel2D](https://www.comp.nus.edu.sg/~tants/gdel3d.html) to compute the constrained Delaunay triangulation on the GPU.
+4. [gDel2D](https://www.comp.nus.edu.sg/~tants/gdel3d.html) to compute the constrained Delaunay triangulation on the GPU;
+5. [OpenGL](https://www.opengl.org/) and [OpenCV](https://opencv.org/) to visualize the results.

-Please preinstall CGAL and Eigen, and compile it as a CUDA project.
+Please preinstall CGAL and Eigen, and compile it as a CUDA project if you want to use.

 ---